 In recent years the Company has experienced, and continues to experience, significant pricing pressures on trading margins and commissions in debt and equity trading.
 In the fixed income market, regulatory requirements have resulted in greater price transparency, leading to increased price competition and decreased trading margins.
 In the equity market, the Company has experienced increased pricing pressure from institutional clients to reduce commissions, and this pressure has been augmented by the increased use of electronic and direct market access trading, which has created additional downward pressure on trading margins.
 The trend toward using alternative trading systems is continuing to grow, which may result in decreased commission and trading revenue, reduce the Company's participation in the trading markets and its ability to access market information, and lead to the creation of new and stronger competitors.
-Institutional clients also have pressured financial services firms to alter "soft dollar" practices under which brokerage firms bundle the cost of trade execution with research products or services.
+Institutional clients also have pressured financial services firms to alter "soft dollar" practices under which brokerage firms bundle the cost of trade execution with research products and services.
 Some institutions are entering into arrangements that separate (or "unbundle") payments for research products or services from sales commissions.
-Institutions subject to MiFID II, which the Company does business with primarily through its European based subsidiary, were required to unbundle such payments commencing January 3, 2018.
+Institutions subject to MiFID II, which the Company does business with primarily through its European-based subsidiary, were required to unbundle such payments commencing January 3, 2018.

 These arrangements have increased the competitive pressures on sales commissions and have affected the value the Company's clients place on high-quality research.
 Moreover, the Company's inability to reach agreement regarding the terms of unbundling arrangements with institutional clients who are actively seeking such arrangements could result in the loss of those clients, which would likely reduce the level of institutional commissions.
 The Company believes that price competition and pricing pressures in these and other areas will continue as institutional investors continue to reduce the amounts they are willing to pay, including reducing the number of brokerage firms they use, and some of our competitors seek to obtain market share by reducing fees, commissions or margins.
-The recent announcement by several large securities firms that they will not charge any fee to retail investors to execute equity transactions will only add to this pressure, especially the firms likes ours that cater to retail investors as well.
+The recent announcement by several large securities firms as well as a similar "no commission" offering by retail firms utilizing the internet and electronic trading has proven popular among retail clients both new to securities markets as well as some experienced investors and will only add to this pricing pressure, especially on the firms likes ours that cater to retail investors.
 Additional pressure on sales and trading revenue may impair the profitability of the Company's business.